sharks7/Vaccination/README.md

 This project is for mapping a list of individuals, present in a json encoded text file, to their nearest covid vaccination centre.

-The Vaccination Centre should priortise people based on their age and will the individual's name and contact details.
+The Vaccination Centre should priortise people based on their age and will print the individual's name and contact details.

 # Project Details